Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Does The Mattress feel more like latex or like coils?

-It reads as a buoyant hybrid: quick rebound and lift, with gentler cushioning rather than deep sink.
+In our testing it felt like a buoyant hybrid—quick rebound and lift, with gentle cushioning rather than deep sink.

 Is it good for hot sleepers?